The latest on COVID-19 treatments: evidence, approvals, guidelines and the implications of new variants.

 - Limitations of this analysis include the fact that it was an observational study and not a randomized control trial meaning that differences between groups being compared could affect the results.
 Additionally, HCWs were not routinely tested for SARS-CoV-2, so some asymptomatic cases may not have been detected.
 Vaccine effectiveness among HCWs may differ from that of the general population due to HCWs potentially experiencing higher levels of exposure to SARS-CoV-2.
 The study also does not address the long-term effectiveness of a single dose of vaccine.

 Suggested citation: Cash-Goldwasser S, Jones SA, Cobb L, Bochner A, Subramaniam H, Bradford E and Frieden TR.
-Weekly COVID-19 Science Review February 22 – March 2, 2021.
+In-Depth COVID-19 Science Review February 22 – March 2, 2021.
 Resolve to Save Lives.
 2021 March 2.
-Available from https://preventepidemics.org/covid19/weekly-science-review/
+Available from https://preventepidemics.org/covid19/science/review/